 Social Anxiety: Easing the Weight of Being Seen

-It’s Not Just in Your Head — It’s in Your Body Too
+It’s Not Just in Your Head, It’s in Your Body Too

-You know there’s no real danger — but your body presses the panic button anyway.
+Your heart races.
+Your face burns.
+You want to escape.
+You know there is no real danger, but your body presses the panic button anyway.

 What Social Anxiety Feels Like

-• Worrying for hours (or even days) before a social event
+• Worrying for hours or even days before a social event

 • Overanalysing everything afterwards: “Did I sound strange?”
 “Were they judging me?”